fossas/spectrometer/docs/strategies/ios/swift.md

 - https://github.com/grpc/grpc-swift.git@1.3.0

-If the `Package.resolved` is discovered, deep dependencies will be identified.
-We will not identify edges among dependencies.
+If `Package.resolved` is discovered, the following deep dependencies will be identified, however, we will not identify the edges in the dependency graph:

 - https://github.com/apple/swift-log.git@1.4.2
-- and any other dependencies that appear in `Package.resolved`

 If `Package.resolved` is not discovered, only direct dependencies will be reported.

 ### Xcode Project and `Package.resolved`

-For Xcode project using swift package manager to manage swift package dependencies, Xcode project file named: `project.pbxproj` will be analyzed.
+For Xcode project using swift package manager to manage swift package dependencies, Xcode project file named `project.pbxproj` will be analyzed.
 In the Xcode project file, `XCRemoteSwiftPackageReference` objects will be used to identify swift packages that are direct dependencies.
 For the analysis, at least one such reference must exist in the file.
 If no such references are found, we will not consider the Xcode project in the swift analysis.

 Excerpt from example `project.pbxproj`: